The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 • Reference past gift amounts

-• Send relevant appeals based on history, such as upcoming events to past attendees
+• Send relevant appeals based on engagement history, such as upcoming event invitations to past attendees

-Fundraising research indicates that personalized emails see average open rates that are more than 82% higher than generic emails, making this strategy essential for building stronger connections with your audience.
+Personalized emails see average open rates that are 82% higher than generic emails, making this strategy essential for building strong connections with your audience.

 Improve Your Subject Lines.